Comedy TV Series

 So clearly, meeting Robin leads us somehow to meeting the love of Ted’s life!
 But we are stuck on a ride where we don’t know how the story leads to the end, and it’s an interesting tale.
 Ted, Robin, Lily and Marshall are all great people, despite their mistakes, and you feel like you’ve known them all of your life.
 Barney is the cartoonish friend that you tend to avoid, but have to invite when you really want a party.
 All of the characters are loveable, and the series is incredibly funny.
 Barney mostly comes up with the catch phrases of the series, but the others do their fair share.
 Things like “cockamouse,” “Suit up!,” “Slap Bet,” “Crazy Eyes,” and “Swarley” should go down in comedic history!
 If you aren’t already laughing, you know you want to know what I’m talking about!

 Now midway through it’s second season, How I Met Your Mother has just recently released it’s first season in a DVD boxed set.
-Extras contain episode commentaries by series creators Carter Bays and Craig Thomas, director Pam Fryman and the series cast, all of which were hilarious and contained key little secrets, like the fact that it was believed that a certain guest actress’s name sounded more like a noise that you would make if you saw a beautiful girl.
+Extras contain episode commentaries by series creators Carter Bays and Craig Thomas, director Pam Fryman and the series cast, all of which were hilarious and contained key little secrets, like the fact that it was believed that a certain guest actress’ name sounded more like a noise that you would make if you saw a beautiful girl.
 There is a Yearbook featurette that explains the beginning of the idea for this series.
-Also featured are a hilarious blooper reel and 2 music videos.
+Also featured are a hilarious blooper reel and two music videos.

 Whether you have seen the series before or this is your first time, you should definitely check out this DVD for the extras and just to watch the season again for even more laughs.
 I didn’t know what I was getting into when I started watching How I Met Your Mother.
 I thought it wasn’t going to be good…but it was great.
 It didn’t have the same sentimentality as Friends did to me, but the point is that it doesn’t have to.
 How I Met Your Mother is quirky and hilarious in inventive ways.
 This is definitely a fun show to keep an eye on.